taehunk333/toPSAil/4_example/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-% Single Adsorber Simulation I
+% Single Adsorber Simulation II
 % Purpose:
 %	- to compare the isothermal vs. nonisothermal adsorbed phase
 %	  concentration profiles, as well as events vs. no events